shin67474/pyLearning/README.md

-# pyLearning
+# Learning python.
-Some stuff about python.
+Hope to make some differences someday.
+Good luck.